Professional Power: Political stance

-Professional Power was widely considered as a centrist camp political organization, and has been competing directly with both pro-Beijing camp and the pro-democracy camp.
+Professional Power does not belong to the centrist camp in a narrow sense, but it has been considered the most moderate conservative political group within the pro-Beijing camp.

 And yet, in 2016 Hong Kong legislative election, it was reported that the Hong Kong Liaison Office has been trying to "allocate" the votes to Fong.

 In 2019 Hong Kong local elections, many candidates of the Professional Power were not challenged by any parties or independent politicians from the pro-Beijing camp.
 Prior to the polling day, there was a list widely circulated in LIHKG and Factcheck.io.
 The list claimed itself as a list of candidates endorsed by Hong Kong Federation of Trade Unions.
 The list has included six candidates from the Professional Power.